svhi/BioDivAppConfigEditor/README.md

 3. Execute mvn spring-boot:run to start the project via maven or execute mvn spring-boot:run -Pprod to start the project in production mode or execute mvn package

-If anything goes wrong, pleas go through each of the steps above again.
+If anything goes wrong, please go through each of the steps above again.
 If there are still problems try to find the "node_modules" folder and delete it.
 Afterwards repeat the steps above once again.

+For Frontend development you might want to run the project in development mode and use the command grunt serve.
+It will start a separate instance of the frontend with enables browser sync.
+Browser sync allows faster development because it takes care of reloading changes files into the browser.